 We’ve notice that many gardeners who grow lettuce, don’t get nearly the production from their lettuce beds as they could.

-We’ve learned a lot about growing organic lettuce over the years, so we want to share our top lettuce growing tricks with you so you can drastically increase your lettuce harvests.
+We’ve learned a lot about how to grow lettuce organically over the years, so we want to share our top lettuce growing tricks with you so you can boost your lettuce harvests.

 These tips are not intended to rehash growing instructions you can find on a seed packet.
 They’re here to help you grow piles of ridiculously healthy, beautiful, vigorous lettuce.